 I found the Veterans Administration to be rather dry.
 Fortunately, it pushes for more money and benefits.

 I toured Arlington National Cemetery.
-The tomb of the unknown soldier and the Kennedy graves are what we all see.
+The tomb of the unknown soldier and the Kennedy graves are what people see.
 I arrived in Arlington from the Pentagon via the subway.
 The city of Arlington is in Virginia.

 I reached the Botanical Gardens by cab.
-I imagined endless rows of gigantic, colorful flowers.
+I imagined endless rows of colorful flowers.
 I realized how little I knew about plants.

 My 5th day in Washington, I spent looking at more art.
 In the Cocoran Gallery, I came across the portrait of Washington which appears on the $1 bill.
 It was done by Gilbert Stuart.
 I took out a bill and conspicuously compared the 2.
 Before the day ended, I returned to the National Gallery.
 I listened to a lecture about how Impressionists experimented with the variation of light.
 Monet's cathedrals provided examples.